Storage abstraction

 }

-Please don’t forget to close the Scanner object after getting results from it:
+Remember to close the Scanner object after getting the results:

 scanner.close();